astral-sh/ruff/CONTRIBUTING.md

 existing example, grep for `dummy_variable_rgx`, which defines a regular expression to match against acceptable unused variables (e.g., `_`).

+If the new plugin's configuration should be cached between runs, you'll need to add it to the `Hash` implementation for `Settings` in `src/settings/mod.rs`.

+You may also want to add the new configuration option to the `flake8-to-ruff` tool, which is responsible for converting `flake8` configuration files to Ruff's TOML format.
+This logic lives in `flake8_to_ruff/src/converter.rs`.

 ## Release process

 As of now, Ruff has an ad hoc release process: releases are cut with high frequency via GitHub